 Start doing your kegel exercises to help tone and strengthen your pelvic muscles, this will also help with the healing process and reconnect those muscles correctly.
 If it starts to hurt at any time doing these then slow it down a little and don’t do as many as often until it feels better.

 Around four weeks you should start going for walks, start slow and do longer walks as you feel comfortable.
-This will help you out immensely in the healing process and give you much needed fresh air along with benefits to help fight postpartum depression.
+This will help you out immensely in the healing process and give you much needed fresh air along with benefits to help fight postpartum depression according to mayoclinic.org.

-Your postpartum stomach is going to take some time to get back in shape so take it slow (after your doctor gives you the go ahead) and don’t over due it, if you feel pain try a different exercise or do less until you feel more comfortable.
+Your postpartum stomach is going to take some time to get back in shape so take it slow (after your doctor gives you the go-ahead) and don’t overdo it, if you feel pain try a different exercise or do less until you feel more comfortable according to parents.com.